TileDB-Inc/TileDB-Trino/docs/Examples.md

 ## Creating a TileDB Array

-It is possible to create TileDB array from Presto.
-Not all array schema options are currently supported from Presto though (see [Limitations](Limitations.md#create-table) for more details).
+It is possible to create TileDB array from Trino.
+Not all array schema options are currently supported from Trino though (see [Limitations](Limitations.md#create-table) for more details).

 Minimum create table: